g8os/EFBD/docs/nbd/backendstorage.md

 ![(*ardb.dedupedStorage).Get](/docs/assets/deduped_get.png)

 In the flow graph above we can see the deduped [vdisk][vdisk]'s main logic theme in action.
-When retrieving a block we'll always first need to retrieve the hash (identifying the content) from the metadata server, before fetching the actual content (data blocks) from the (local or remote) data server.
+When retrieving a block we'll always first need to retrieve the hash (identifying the content) from the metadata server, before fetching the actual content (data blocks) from the (primary or template) data server.

 When setting (`Set`), modifying (`Merge`) or deleting (`Delete`) the content, we'll access the [LBA][lba] first, in order to get the current Hash.
 With this hash in hand, we'll delete the content itself.
 And only then we set, replace or delete the hash itself.
 This order helps to guarantee that the deduped [vdisk][vdisk]'s [LBA][lba] points to existing content.

-Note that the (read-only) root storage is only accessed when content is fetched (which is not available in the local storage).
-The NBDServer never sets, merges or deletes content stored in the root storage, hence read-only.
+Note that the (read-only) template storage is only accessed when content is fetched (which is not available in the primary storage).
+The NBDServer never sets, merges or deletes content stored in the template storage, hence read-only.
 Note that there at present no mechanism in place to ensure this read-only option for storage clusters, from the persective of the nbdserver.

 This storage is called deduped, because no duplicated content is stored.
 [Hash][blake2b.hash] collisions would overwrite existing content, and could lead to data corruption.
 Undesired as this is however, it is not likely to happen, due to the fact that not all content is stored in the same ardb, and instead spread over an entire cluster.